wzgrx/ComfyUI-Qwen-Omni/README.md

 ```
 2.**Download Model files**:

-The plugin will automatically download the Qwen2.5-Omni-7B model on its first run.
-Alternatively, you can manually download it in advance and place it in the ComfyUI/models/Qwen/Qwen2.5-Omni-7B/ directory.
+When first launched, the model will be automatically downloaded (based on your selection of Qwen2.5-Omni-3B or Qwen2.5-Omni-7B and network conditions, it will prioritize downloads from Hugging Face or ModelScope).
+Alternatively, you may manually download and place it in the ComfyUI/models/Qwen/ directory.

 📦 Model download links:
 <p align="left">